hav4ik/hav4ik.github.io/articles/_drafts/2021-08-15-learning-to-rank.md

 There is a lot for me to learn about and there is a lot of things that I don't know, so in this blog post, I'll take you together with me on my study journey about [Learning to Rank (LTR)][ltr] algorithms.
 I'm by no means an expert in this field so this post is likely to be filled with a lot of inaccuracies.
 If you spotted any mistakes in this post or if I'm completely wrong in some sections, please let me know.

+{% endcomment %}

 > **Disclaimer:** all information in this blog post is taken from published research papers or publically available online articles.
 No [NDA][nda]s were violated.
+Only general knowledge is presented.
 You won't find any details specific to the inner working of [Bing][bing] or other search engines here :)

-{% endcomment %}